MamboBryan/newsletter/newsletter/2024-06-30/index/index.md

 ![Alt text](../assets/The%20Virtual%20Opening%20Session.webp)

 This meetup was not your ordinary one and in case you did not catch it, this is KotlinConf' Nairobi!
 Can you believe that?
 Kotlin's biggest event was held not just in Coppenhagen but in Nairobi too.
 Well, the extended version at least but it is something, nonetheless.
-AS you know and are probably sick of hearing by now, we take great pride in the speakers that grace our stages and the one who opened the ceremony was no exception as she is, well, exceptional.
-[Pamela Hill](https://x.com/pamelaahill) was kind enough to mark the event open and what better way than to host The One from JetBrains?
+As you know and are probably sick of hearing by now, we take great pride in the speakers that grace our stages and the one who opened the ceremony was no exception as she is, well, exceptional.
+[Pamela Hill](https://x.com/pamelaahill) was kind enough to mark the event open and offer various insights on KotlinConf' 2024...

 ## The KotlinConfGlobal: Nairobi Challenge